 1.5: Required technology is not discussed in the syllabus.
 Even if students will just be using standard computers and basic software, this should be stated.

-1.6: One prerequisite course is indicated, but no knowledge vital to the success of incoming students is listed.
+1.6: Two prerequisite courses are indicated, but no knowledge vital to the success of incoming students is listed.

 1.7: Minimal skills for students entering the course are not listed.